Wishmasterflo/ofox_lynx/README.md

 This is still "work in progress".

-Based on February 2024 Kernel (Android 14)
+Based on May 2024 A14 Kernel

 ## Installation methods: